Pairwise optimal coupling of multiple random variables

 Let us describe the two couplings using this terminology.
-In Coupling I, each value $i\in\{1,\dots,n\}$ has a Poisson point process in $\R_+\times\R_+$, with points $(i,s,t)$.
+Coupling I in this case is nothing but the Kleinberg--Tardos construction: Each value $i\in\{1,\dots,n\}$ has a Poisson point process in $\R_+\times\R_+$, with points $(i,s,t)$.
 The value assigned to the random variable $X$ with coordinates $(a_1,\dots,a_n)$ is the $i$ associated with the point of minimal $t$ such that $s\leq a_i$.
 We may clearly ignore points with $s>1$.
 We can then think of the remaining points as arriving at random times, each with a random uniform $i$ and uniform $s\in[0,1]$.
 When at time $t$ we see a point $(i,s,t)$, the value $i$ is assigned to all $X$ with $a_i\geq s$ which have not already been assigned a value at an earlier time.
 The set $\{X : a_i\geq s\}$ is a smaller simplex of size $s$ sharing the $i$-th corner of the full simplex.
 An example is shown in \cref{fig:triangles}(a), where several such steps are visible.

 While Coupling I is very simple to describe and understand, the resulting partition of the simplex is evidently somewhat complex.
 In particular, the parts of the partition are not necessarily convex (though they are star-like).
 Coupling~\II, while less transparent in its construction, yields a remarkably simple partition.
 The interfaces between the parts $A_i$ are given by relations on the ratios, with $A_i$ adjacent to $A_j$ where $E_i/a_i = E_j/a_j$ (where $E_i$ are the exponentials used in the construction).
 This is a hyperplane passing through all but two vertices of the simplex.
 Indeed, the entire partition is determined by a unique point $U$ where $E_i/a_i$ is the same for all $i$.
 Since $E_i$ are independent exponential random variables, $U$ is a uniform point in the simplex.
 The hyperplanes passing though $U$ and any $n-2$ of the corners give the partition of the simplex.